Learn your times tables

 Practise your times tables online

 Times tables are important and there are not many places where you can learn them quickly and easily, so we have come up with timestables.co.uk!
 Practicing your tables online is really easy at timestables.co.uk.
-The times tabels games are clear and simple so you can get started right away.
+The times tables games are clear and simple so you can get started right away.
 Click on one of the tables to get started right away.
-You can also select times tables exercises for year 4 or year 5.
 Fill in the answers in the lines and when you've finished, click on 'check'.
 You will see right away which answers are correct and which are incorrect.
 You can also practise different times tables in one exercise so you can test whether you know them all and yu can also look at the times table grid or times tables worksheets.

-You can also practise the tables interactively with the times tables games.
+You can also practise the tables interactively with the free multiplication games.
 On the times tables games page we now have an answer-dragging game and a table balloons game.

-Times tables form the basis for the calculations that you do in year 6, year 7 and year 8, so it’s important that you fully understand them.
+Times tables form the basis for the calculations that you do in the following years, so it’s important that you fully understand them.